slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Philosophy improves your intellectual rigor.

-"Intellectuals" as a class are over.
+«Intellectuals» as a class are over.
 The smartest men alive are posting cartoon frogs.

 > *"Some ideias are so stupid that only intellectuals believe them."
 -- George Orwell [1903]*